kube-burner/kube-burner/GOVERNANCE.md

 While most business in Kube-burner is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
-A vote can be taken on [the developer mailing list](TODO) or [the private Maintainer mailing list](TODO) for security or conduct matters.
+A vote can be taken on [the private Maintainer mailing list](cncf-kube-burner-maintainers@lists.cncf.io) for security or conduct matters.
 Votes may also be taken at [the developer meeting](#meetings).
 Any Maintainer may demand a vote be taken.

 Most votes require a simple majority of all Maintainers to succeed, except where